 PaperCut stores print requests for 12 hours before removing them if they are not released.
 After 12 hours, the print job is deleted from the server.

 PDF files are compressed files.
 Before printing, the document must be uncompressed in the system.
 While the file size you see might be 10MB, its uncompressed size could be hundreds of MB!
 Jobs whose uncompressed file size is more than 300MB will be denied when they hit the server to maintain reasonable printing times at the printers.
 To print your job, print sections of pages at a time.
-If you would like help optimizing a pdf file so it is able to print in its entirety, please visit one of our service desks.
+If you would like help optimizing a PDF file so it is able to print in its entirety, please visit our service desk.

 Can I track my printer usage?

-In the PaperCut quota window click on Details.
+using your Wellesley username and password.
 You will be able to precisely track your printing usage over the course of a semester.
-PaperCut can display your printing trends, environment impact, job history, jobs you have submitted for release and more.
 Due to privacy concerns, PaperCut does not store the actual print jobs after they are released to the printer.